 - the ability to create WordPress website user account registration forms

-- optimization of forms for mobile devices
+- optimization of conditions for mobile devices

-If you want to limit the number of entries your forms can accept, or limit form availability to a specific date range, Gravity Forms makes it easy.
+If you want to limit the number of entries.
+Your forms can accept or limit form availability to a specific date range.
+Gravity Forms makes it easy.
 Through the restriction settings, you can define the availability of the form and even add useful messages to inform your users of the form’s status.

 The email marketing services covered include AWeber, Campaign Monitor, GetResponse, MailChimp, and a handful of others.
-So if you want to add visitors who interact with your forms to your email list or use Gravity Forms to grow your newsletter subscribers, you’ll need to upgrade to the $99 business license.
+So if you want to add visitors who interact with your forms to your email list.
+Or use Gravity Forms to grow your newsletter subscribers, you’ll need to upgrade to the $99 business license.

 However, some integrations with specific email marketing services, such as ConvertKit, are provided via free plugins, so it’s worth finding out which options are available for your setup.

-Gravity View is another interesting add-on, enhancing the plugin’s ability to publish form entries on your WordPress website -– useful for accepting guest posts or testimonials.
+Gravity View is another exciting add-on, enhancing the plugin’s ability to publish form entries on your WordPress website.
+Helpful in accepting guest posts or testimonials.
 The WordPress Plugin Directory also contains a selection of free add-ons for Gravity Forms.

 Gravity Forms User Experience

-In this section of our Gravity Forms review, we’ll walk through the process of creating a form for your WordPress website, and explore how some of the best features of this plugin work.
+In this section of our Gravity Forms review, we’ll walk through the process of creating a form for your WordPress website and explore how some of the best features of this plugin work.

 After naming your form, the next step is to add your first field.

 Clicking on a field button is enough to add it to your form.
-After that, just drag and drop the fields to change their order or position.
+After that, drag and drop the fields to change their order or position.

-Once you’ve added a field to your form you can customize it by clicking on it.
+Once you’ve added a field to your form, you can customize it by clicking on it.
 Through the General settings, you can change the label and enter a description for the field.
 You can also set it as a required field if necessary.

 The field settings under the Appearance tab allow you to add example placeholder content to help steer users in the right direction.
-You can also enter a custom validation message to overwrite the default text that’s displayed if a field is filled in correctly.
+You can also enter a custom validation message to overwrite the default text displayed if a field is filled in correctly.

 Through the Advanced field settings, you can enter a custom admin label and set a default value –- including any of the dynamic values, such as the user’s IP address, the current date, or the title or ID of the post the form has been embedded into.
 You can also set the visibility of the field, making it visible to all or just to admin users.

-Using conditional logic to define when fields are shown is a core feature of Gravity Forms, and can be enabled through the Advanced field settings.
+Using conditional logic to define when fields are shown is a core feature of Gravity Forms and can be enabled through the Advanced field settings.

-As Gravity Forms is an advanced WordPress forms plugin, you do get a lot of control over how your forms work.
+As Gravity Forms is an advanced WordPress forms plugin, you get a lot of control over how your forms work.

 Through the forms settings section of the Gravity Forms builder, you can control the place settings of the form field labels, customize the form button text, limit the number of form entries to be accepted, and set the availability of the form.